 The Academic Success Center (ASC) includes a variety of resources and services to help you maximize your learning and succeed as a student at the University of Texas at Arlington.
 ASC services include supplemental instruction, peer-led team learning, tutoring, mentoring and TRIO SSS.
 Academic Success Center services are provided at no additional cost to UTA students.
-For additional information visit: <a href="https://documents.ncbi.nlm.ncbi
+For additional information visit: Academic Success Center.
+To request disability accommodations for tutoring, please complete this form.